• Skip to primary navigation

 February 17, 2020 at 3:06 pm

 What a fun creamy / chocolatey / fruity treat, Valentina!
-I so rarely see passion fruit in desserts - love the idea of making it into a curd for these beauties!
+I so rarely see passion fruit in desserts - I love the curd in these beauties!

 Reply